AidenKerr/genetic-v2/README.md

 These are things I intend to fix or implement

-* Add mutation rate to Control Panel
+* Nothing right now.
+Feel free to send me ideas!